edwardtsatsu/Reservation-app-backend/README.md

 ## OBJECTIVE:
 To design and implement a machine learning model to classify a given reservation to "yes I am Available" and "No I am not Available".

-## SIGNIFICANCE OF USING SATISFACTION CONSTRAINT:
+## SIGNIFICANCE OF USING ML MODEL:
 To help prevent the creation of new availabilities every time.
 To give the client the automotive view in creating a reservation To have an automated system and improve accuracy in making reservations